BredaUniversityGames/xs/docs/design/design.md

 </table>

 **Platforms and backends are resolved at compile-time.**
 No virtual backend interfaces.
-Each implementation goes in a different `.cpp` file *Instead of:* an abstract backend interface, implementation picked at runtime. *Why:* a virtual interface turns a single build-time question into a million runtime ones.
-Working on one platforms does not interfere with another one. *Costs:* no easy runtime backend switching.
+Each implementation goes in a different `.cpp` file. *Instead of:* an abstract backend interface, implementation picked at runtime. *Why:* a virtual interface turns a single build-time question into a million runtime ones.
+Working on one platform does not interfere with another one. *Costs:* no easy runtime backend switching.

 <table>